rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

   - local data must always be in a consistent state
 - soft real time
   - long pauses extremely rare, but not safety critical
-- might not be appropriate for a cloud ipfs
+- api might not be appropriate for a cloud ipfs

 ---